¡Bienvenidos a Madrid, Svet!

 I started salivating, Svet, and, as I can see, so did you.

 Puerta del Sol – Madrid’s Pulsating Heart

-Svet, we are marching the public square of Puerta del Sol (translated as “Gate of the Sun”).
-This is among the most central, busiest, and most famous places in the vivacious Spanish capital.
+Svet, we’re marching the public square of Puerta del Sol (translated as “Gate of the Sun”).
+This is among the busiest, most central, and most famous places in the vivacious Spanish capital.

 Puerta del Sol originates as one of the city gates, which surrounded Madrid back in the 15th century.
 The gate’s name stems from the rising sun because the gate faced east.

 Multitudes of prominent buildings superintend the square.
 At its east side, lies one of Madrid’s heraldic symbols – The Bear and the Strawberry Tree (“El Oso y el Madroño” in Spanish).
 Under the square is one of the city’s largest metro stations – El Sol – where three lines intertwine.

 Let’s now head north to another one of Madrid’s eclectic landmarks.
 The walk is only around 15 minutes.

 Plaza Cibeles – Where a Roman Goddess Flirts with Lions while Eagerly Sipping Water

 Svet, we are metres away from Plaza de Cibeles.
 Sitting at the intersection of several main boulevards, it is a plaza where neo-classical, marble sculptures chat with a stunning fountain.